Respawnsive/Localizr/README.md

 - As it's the first launch, my database is empty so it will load and cache "en" localized resources from YourMobileResourcesDesignerClass first, then from YourSharedResourcesDesignerClass
 - At this moment, AvailableCultures should contain English, French, French (France), Spanish.
 - Then, somewhere in my loading script, my data service pull resources from remote server into local database.
-- From there, I can manualy initialize again the plugin to refresh AvailableCultures wich should now conatin English, French, French (France), Italian, Spanish.
+- From there, I can manualy initialize again the plugin to refresh AvailableCultures wich should now contain English, French, French (France), Italian, Spanish.

 ### Other configurations